 This degree focusses on the research environment and will provide students with an appreciation of the scientific foundations of clinical medicine, thereby informing their subsequent career-related decisions.
 During their studies with us, students are encouraged students to think critically, and to study on a deeper level, the scientific basis of pharmacology and the clinical trials industry.

 Students will be expected to complete a 45 credit laboratory-based research project that will promote their development of higher critical and analytical skills and also study four 15 credit in-depth pharmacology specific modules such as drug design for pharmacologists, translational pharmacology and innovative therapeutics, clinical trials and regulatory affairs, and a literature review based around classic papers and current topics in pharmacology which is designed to develop skills of critical analysis in reading scientific papers and to promote the ability to present data clearly and accurately.

 In addition, students will complete one 15 credit elective module out of at least four elective module choices.
 Elective modules offered include, stem cells and regenerative medicine, advanced immunology, cancer biology and the molecular basis of personalised medicine.

-Students studying for the BMedSci programme will complete a 45-credit core module, a 30-credit taught option module which the students can choose and a 45-credit intercalated research project.
-Specific guidance on the selection of option modules that match research projects will be provided to students by tutors and the programme director.
+Students studying for the intercalated BSc programme will complete four 15-credit taught modules, a 45-credit research project plus one 15-credit elective module.
+An indicative list of modules is shown below, specific guidance on the selection of option modules that match research projects will be provided to students by tutors and the programme director.